 Something wonderful about this setup is that it can truly benefit an employer too (in the case of someone who wants to stay employed but work for a company remotely).
 At first consideration, this prospect sounds counterintuitive.
 Surely people will throw their to-do lists out of the window and skip off to brunch when they know their boss isn’t watching, right?!
 However, for the right kind of person, the opposite is usually true.
 High-performance workers are typically those who value things like autonomy, creativity, and flexibility.
 They crave variety, ownership and new challenges.
 They need these things to stay engaged in their roles.
 When employers decide to demonstrate trust in their employees by offering them location independence, it motivates them.
 It increases productivity and makes space for innovative thinking.

 Curious about becoming location independent?
 Whilst there are some incredible highlights, this lifestyle is definitely not for everyone.
 In fact, we also tackled some of the challenges in another article.

 So, we’ve put together a list of qualities that most location independent workers seem to share.
 Do you feel like you would answer, “Yes, that’s me!” to many of these statements?

 I value freedom and variety

 I thrive in change environments (or am easily bored by routine!)

 I’m a self-starter and self-motivated

 I like working independently or with high levels of autonomy

 I am always learning and experimenting with new things

 If this sounds like you, then maybe it’s time to book in a conversation with your boss or think about going solo… it might be the best decision you ever make!
-Stay tuned for an article discussing the potential barriers and challenges that come with being a digital nomad, coming soon.
+Check out part 2 of this series discussing the potential barriers and challenges that come with being a digital nomad.